Soft Lattice Modules that Behave Independently and Collectively: Introduction

-The primary contribution of this work is the instantiation of semi-soft lattice modules capable of attachment and detachment on-demand, enabling a rich application space including self-assembled structures and multifunctional robots.
-Taking inspiration and benefits from soft robotics, modular robotics, and tensegrity robotics, our proposed soft lattice modules locomote independently and collectively (with collections of modules also achieve faster locomotion than single modules).
-Collections of the modules further demonstrate the capability of traversing objects along the surface of an assembled lattice.
+\secondversion{The}\hlsecondversion{Our}primary contribution\secondversion{of this work}is the instantiation of semi-soft lattice modules capable of attachment and detachment on-demand, enabling a rich application space including self-assembled structures and multi-functional robots.
+Taking inspiration and benefits from soft robotics, modular robotics, and tensegrity robotics, our proposed soft lattice modules locomote independently and collectively.
+Collections of modules achieve faster locomotion,\secondversion{than single modules)}and\secondversion{also}permit various manipulation strategies.

 This paper is organized as follows.
-First, we discuss related work.
-Then, we describe the design and experimentation of our system in the order of that tasks that is must complete, starting with a description of the single module design and locomotion, followed by attachment into 3-module units, followed by multi-module locomotion and attachment into a lattice, and then by peristaltic manipulation.
-Lastly, we draw conclusions, discuss limitations of the current system, and propose future work.
+First, we discuss related work,\secondversion{Then, we describe}\hlsecondversion{and}the design\secondversion{and experimentation}of our system,\secondversion{in the order of that tasks that is must complete}starting with a description of the single module\secondversion{design and}locomotion, followed by attachment into 3-module,\secondversion{units}followed by multi-module locomotion and attachment into a lattice, and then by peristaltic manipulation\secondversion{Lastly, we draw conclusions,}\hlsecondversion{and module-base gripper.}We also discuss limitations of the current system, and propose future work.